Consociationalism: Horowitz and centripetal criticism of consociationalism

 Consociationalism focuses on diverging identities such as ethnicity instead of integrating identities such as class, institutionalizing and entrenching the former.
 Furthermore, it relies on rival co-operation, which is inherently unstable.
 It focuses on intrastate relations and neglects relations with other states.
 Donald L. Horowitz argues that consociationalism can lead to the reification of ethnic divisions, since "grand coalitions are unlikely, because of the dynamics of intraethnic competition.
 The very act of forming a multiethnic coalition generates intraethnic competition – flanking – if it does not already exist".

 Consistent with Horowitz's claims, Dawn Brancati finds that federalism/territorial autonomy, an element of consociationalism, strengthens ethnic divisions if it is designed in a way that strengthens regional parties, which in turn encourage ethnic conflict.
+James Anderson also supports Horowitz's contention that consociational powersharing built around diverging identities can entrench and sharpen these divisions.
+Citing the example of Northern Ireland, Anderson argues such approaches tend to "prioritise the same general type of territorial identity as the ethno-nationalists".
+Nonetheless, Anderson concedes difficulty lies in the fact such identities cannot simply be wished away, as he argues is attempted when focusing only on individual rights at the expense of group rights.
 As an alternative of consociationalism Horowitz suggested an alternative model – centripetalism.
 Centripetalism aims to depoliticize ethnicity and to encourage multi-ethnic parties instead of reinforcing ethnic divides through political institutions.